OpenMDAO/OpenMDAO/openmdao/docs/examples/hohmann_transfer/hohmann_transfer.rst

 second impulse.

 After the first impulse, the spacecraft coasts to apogee.
-Once there it impulse a second burn along the velocity vector to raise perigee radius to the radius of GEO, thus circularizing the orbit.
+Once there it performs a second impulsive burn along the velocity vector to raise perigee radius to the radius of GEO, thus circularizing the orbit.

 Simple, right?
 The issue is that, unless they launch from the equator,